shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 ```

 ## Writing a function to invoke create_campaign instruction.
-We need to write a JavaScript implementation for the Rust struct CampaignDetails.
-We have created a class and we will call it CampaignDetails.
+We need to write a JavaScript implementation for the Rust struct `CampaignDetails`.
+We have created a class and we will call it `CampaignDetails`.
 For deserialization and serialization we have to create a schema for our class.
 We will create map, and match the types of each field.
-Note that PubKey type is nothing but a u8 array with length 32.
+Note that `PubKey` type is nothing but a u8 array with length 32.

 ```js
 class CampaignDetails {